 All four illustrations imply that the reduced penis is the

 natural male human condition.
 Unsurprisingly, the words

 'foreskin' and 'prepuce' are not in the index, and nor are they

 in the glossary of this Atlas of Human Anatomy.
 So

-much for 'anatomically correct' and
+much for 'anatomically correct' and 'precise' -- they must have

-professor and director of biomedical illustration and communication in
+biomedical illustration and communication in the Department of

-books, illustrated hundreds of journal articles and text books, and
+books, illustrated hundreds of journal articles and text books,

-the University of Michigan.
+Physiology from the University of Michigan.
 Strange, then, if

 he'd never seen an intact penis in his life.